ysndr/MSc-Thesis/chapter/background.md

 Internally, the addition of annotations wraps the annotated term in a `MetaValue`, an additional tree node which describes its subtree.
 The expression shown in [@lst:nickel-meta-typed] translates to the AST in [@fig:nickel-meta-typed].
-The green `MetaValue` box is a virtual node generated during parsing and not present in the untyped equivalent.

 ```{.nickel #lst:nickel-meta-typed caption="Example of a typed expression"}
 let x: Num = 5 in x